Zurich family offices · Cross-border positioning

 What this work does not include.

 These belong with Swiss counsel who specialise in family-office structuring and US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or fiduciary implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or fiduciary implications, GMA flags it and defers before execution.

 Frequently asked.

 Family-office-backed medtech, biotech, industrials, engineering-commercial holdings, and portfolio-company US commercialisation.
-The pattern is consistent across these sectors: the US category anchor is missing, the US peer set is absent, the holding brand bleeds into the operating brand, and Swiss understatement fills hero positions where US readers expect outcome claims.
-Fit is confirmed in discovery, not in published sector lists.
+The pattern is consistent across these sectors: the US category anchor is missing, the US peer set is absent, the holding brand bleeds into the operating brand, and Swiss understatement fills hero positions where US buyers expect outcome claims.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
-A common arrival route is a Zurich private-client lawyer, tax advisor, trust officer, or multi-family office introducing a principal whose holding structure is about to deploy capital into US co-investment or US platform-building.
-The fiduciary retains the principal relationship.
-The firm designs the US-facing commercial architecture inside the structure the fiduciary already manages.
+A common arrival route is a Zurich lawyer, tax specialist, trust officer, or multi-family office introducing a client company whose holding structure is about to deploy capital into US co-investment or US platform-building.
+The fiduciary retains the client relationship.
+GMA designs the US website, proof, offer, and follow-up inside the structure the fiduciary already manages.
 Fiduciary introductions route through partnerships@globalmarketing.agency.

 Yes.
-The Zurich corridor covers Basel-adjacent biotech and medtech principals whose pipeline assets and IP are strong enough for US commercialisation but whose US-facing positioning does not yet land with US investors, KOLs, or payers.
-The work addresses the same register problem: academic-rigour bios, CHF-indexed track records, and Swiss understatement filling the hero where a US category claim and a US peer set belong.
+The Zurich corridor covers Basel-adjacent biotech and medtech owners whose pipeline assets and IP are strong enough for US commercialisation but whose US-facing positioning does not yet land with US investors, KOLs, or payers.
+The work addresses the same buyer-language problem: academic-rigour bios, CHF-indexed track records, and Swiss understatement filling the hero where a US category claim and a US peer set belong.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio surfaces are typically in scope at once.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio websites, decks, and sales materials are typically in scope at once.

 Further on Zurich and the US corridor.